 RoboTIPS: Responsible Robotics for the Digital Economy

 RoboTIPS is seeking to develop an approach that aims to anticipate not only the positive outcomes but also the potentially negative consequences of technological innovations for society.
 In particular it focuses on the domain of social robots, and ways in which accidents involving them can be investigated.
 The five-year project is an EPSRC Established Career Digital Economy Fellowship awarded to Professor Marina Jirotka.
+Dr Pericle Salvini is Senior Researcher on the project and Keri Grieman is a Research Associate.

 PARIS-DE: Design Principles and Responsible Innovation for a Sustainable Digital Economy